PuZZleDucK/Incident-Tracker/README.md

 ### Notes

+- The button-with-embedded-list turned into a fun component where the button held (and hid) an instance of the list component
+- Live data is polled about every minute and a half (data is updated more frequently, but I didn't want to spam vic roads :p)
+- A small part of the Google Maps component is still a stateless component.
+This makes using the embedded functions (like getBounds) rather tricky and is not very 'reacty'.
+- Unfortunately the way the bounds checking is currently performed the list and counter will only update when the user moves the viewport, related to the stateless map component
+- I'm starting to rely on the assumption that the incident id is unique... so far so good
 - Known values for incident_type: tow_allocation, alert, emergency, roadworks and event (may be open ended?)
-- I'm starting to rely on the assumption that the incident id is unique

 ### The Plan

-- [x] Analyse problem description
+- [x] Analyze problem description
 - [x] Document approach
 - [x] Review wave digital source code
 - [x] Add contrib/license/coc/contact-wiki/templates